jacobheric/www.jacobheric.com/src/posts/2007-12-27-my-eye-more-dither-more-natter-thanks-nana-more-winter-more-pneumonia.md

 ---
 layout: post
-title: 'My Eye&#58; more dither, more natter, thanks nana, more winter, more pneumonia.'
+title: "My Eye: more dither, more natter, thanks nana, more winter, more pneumonia."
 image: DSCN3230.jpg
 ---